xslittlegrass/CarND-Vehicle-Detection/README.md

 ### Use pretrained weights

 Training the YOLO network is time consuming.
-We will download the pretrained weights from [here](https://drive.google.com/file/d/0B1tW_VtY7onibmdQWE1zVERxcjQ/view?usp=sharing) (180MB) and load them into our Keras model.
+We will download the pretrained weights from [here](https://drive.google.com/file/d/0B1tW_VtY7onibmdQWE1zVERxcjQ/view?usp=sharing) (172M) and load them into our Keras model.
 The weight loading function is in the `load_weight` function in the utili class

 ```
 load_weights(model,'./yolo-tiny.weights')
 ```

+Note that tensorflow is used for the backend in this project.

 ## Results